The entries for people & families with the surname Barraclough are gathered together in this SideTrack.

 Born in Brighouse [22nd August 1894].

-During World War I, he enlisted in Leeds with the Yorkshire Regiment, then served as a Private Machine Gun Corps (Motors).
+During World War I, he enlisted in Leeds with the Yorkshire Regiment, then he served as a Private Machine Gun Corps (Motors).

 He died of wounds in Cork, Ireland [15th November 1918] (aged 24).